Should you be worried about your hearing? The short answer is: probably.

 If you’re worried about your hearing, protection is really your best bet.
 There are three ways to protect your hearing that you can really make a difference in the fight against hearing loss:

 - Get the app: You probably don’t realize how loud the world around you is until you see it for yourself.
-Luckily, there are various apps, such as SoundPrint, that can help you keep track of how many decibels you’re experiencing at any given moment–in a crowded restaurant, on a noisy street, at work–you get the idea.
+Luckily, there are various apps that can help you keep track of how many decibels you’re experiencing at any given moment–in a crowded restaurant, on a noisy street, at work–you get the idea.

 Once you have a better sense of how much noise you experience on a daily basis, you can take more steps to protect your hearing and prevent problems for as long as possible.